Brian Huggett

+Huggett played six times for Great Britain and Ireland in the Ryder Cup between 1963 and 1975 and had a 9–10–6 win–loss–half record, despite never being on a winning team.
+He was also the Great Britain & Ireland's non-playing captain in 1977.
+He represented Wales nine times in the World Cup between 1963 and 1979.
+He played in the Open Championship 19 successive times between 1961 and 1979, finishing tied for third place in 1962 and joint runner-up in 1965.

 Early life

-Huggett born in Porthcawl, Wales, the son of George Huggett, who was the professional at Royal Porthcawl Golf Club.
-He had a younger brother Geoff who also became a professional golfer.
+Huggett was born in Porthcawl, Wales, the son of George Huggett, who was an assistant professional at Royal Porthcawl Golf Club.
 After World War II, George was the professional at Neath Golf Club before moving to Redhill and Reigate Golf Club, in Surrey, in 1950.
+Huggett had a younger brother Geoff who was also a professional golfer.

 Professional career

-Huggett turned professional in 1951, becoming an assistant to his father at Redhill and Reigate, but it wasn't until 1962 that he won his first important individual event, the Dutch Open.
+In 1951, Huggett turned professional becoming an assistant to his father at Redhill and Reigate, later being the professional at Romford Golf Club from 1960 to 1966.
+In 1963 he was joined at Romford by his father.

+British PGA

+Huggett won his first important individual event in 1962, the Dutch Open.
 He had been runner-up the previous year.
 Earlier in 1962, he had finished tied for third in the Open Championship, albeit a full 13 shots behind runaway winner Arnold Palmer.
-Huggett had two more wins in 1963, the Cox Moore Tournament and the German Open.
-He qualified for the 1963 Ryder Cup team and, although the United States won 23 to 9, Huggett was the leading British scorer, with 2 wins and a half.
+Huggett had two more wins in 1963, the Cox Moore Tournament and the German Open, and finished the season third in the Order of Merit.
+He qualified for the 1963 Ryder Cup team in third place in the points list.
+Although the United States won the match 23 to 9, Huggett was the leading British scorer, with two wins and a half.

 After his successes in 1962 and 1963, Huggett struggled for success from 1964 to 1966, a period that coincided with the introduction of the bigger ball in many tournaments.
 During this period he was, however, joint runner-up in the 1965 Open Championship at Royal Birkdale, an event played with the smaller ball.
 He finished two shots behind Australia's Peter Thomson.

-Huggett returned to form in 1967, winning the PGA Close Championship and the Martini International in successive weeks, although he tied the Martini International with Malcolm Gregson.
-From 1968 to 1970 he was regular winner.
-In 1968, he won the Harry Vardon Trophy for leading the Order of Merit and played in the Piccadilly World Match Play Championship, losing to Arnold Palmer at the 36th hole.
-In 1970, Huggett was ranked 10th in the world in McCormack's World Golf Rankings, the forerunner of the modern Official World Golf Ranking.
-The rankings were based on a 3-year period and his high ranking reflected these tournament wins.